Phasor

-A common situation in electrical networks powered by time varying current is the existence of multiple sinusoids all with the same frequency, but different amplitudes and phases.
+A common application is in the steady-state analysis of an electrical network powered by time varying current where all signals are assumed to be sinusoidal with a common frequency.
+Phasor representation allows the analyst to represent the amplitude and phase of the signal using a single complex number.
 The only difference in their analytic representations is the complex amplitude (phasor).
 A linear combination of such functions can be represented as a linear combination of phasors (known as phasor arithmetic or phasor algebra) and the time/frequency dependent factor that they all have in common.

 The origin of the term phasor rightfully suggests that a (diagrammatic) calculus somewhat similar to that possible for vectors is possible for phasors as well.
 An important additional feature of the phasor transform is that differentiation and integration of sinusoidal signals (having constant amplitude, period and phase) corresponds to simple algebraic operations on the phasors; the phasor transform thus allows the analysis (calculation) of the AC steady state of RLC circuits by solving simple algebraic equations (albeit with complex coefficients) in the phasor domain instead of solving differential equations (with real coefficients) in the time domain.
 The originator of the phasor transform was Charles Proteus Steinmetz working at General Electric in the late 19th century.
 He got his inspiration from Oliver Heaviside.
-Heaviside's operational calculus was modified so that the variable p becomes jw.
-The complex number j has simple meaning : phase shift.
+Heaviside's operational calculus was modified so that the variable p becomes jω.
+The complex number j has simple meaning: phase shift.

-Glossing over some mathematical details, the phasor transform can also be seen as a particular case of the Laplace transform, which additionally can be used to (simultaneously) derive the transient response of an RLC circuit.
+Glossing over some mathematical details, the phasor transform can also be seen as a particular case of the Laplace transform (limited to a single frequency), which, in contrast to phasor representation, can be used to (simultaneously) derive the transient response of an RLC circuit.
 However, the Laplace transform is mathematically more difficult to apply and the effort may be unjustified if only steady state analysis is required.